cqbent/hssw/wp-content/plugins/wp-optimize/readme.txt

 * Fix Interface

 == Upgrade Notice ==
-* 3.2.7: A CLI command for generating list of unused images as csv file, various tweaks and fixes; a recommended update for all.
+* 3.2.10: Various tweaks and fixes - a recommended update for all